Kolossos Rodou B.C.: Merger with Holargos

-In the 2018–19 Greek Basket League season, Kolossos finished in last place in the league.
+In the 2018–19 Greek Basketball League season, Kolossos finished in last place in the league.
 The team was thus facing relegation down to the second-tier level Greek A2 League.
-However, Kolossos merged with Holargos, and gained their rights to play in the top-tier level Greek League, in the following 2019–20 Greek Basket League season.
+However, Kolossos merged with Holargos, and gained their rights to play in the top-tier level Greek League, in the following 2019–20 Greek Basketball League season.

 Arenas

-Through the 2018–19 season, Kolossos played its domestic Greek Basket League games at the 1,242 seat Venetokleio Indoor Hall.
+Through the 2018–19 season, Kolossos played its domestic Greek Basketball League games at the 1,242 seat Venetokleio Indoor Hall.
 Prior to the 2019–20 season, Kolossos moved into the 1,400 seat Palais des Sports.
+The arena's seating capacity was increased to 3,400 people, so that Kolossos could play its home games there, while competing in the European secondary level FIBA Champions League competition.